This article is part of a series of contributions.

 I still have two arguments that could speak for a tracheostomy tube.
 So take a breath and continue with the text.

-A double-edged sword, I would say.
-Only this morning I was once again told - but this time by a different nurse than usual - before the first good morning at 7:56 a.m. that I should have said that during the last positioning that I wanted to be suctioned.
-That had been just ten minutes ago.
+A double-edged sword, I would argue.
+Just this morning I was once again told - but this time by a different carer than usual - before the first good morning at 7.56am that I should have said that I wanted to be suctioned during the last positioning.
+That was just ten minutes ago.

-Well, it wasn't.
-But I don't have such discussions any more because my carers feel personally attacked as soon as I come up with arguments like "Look in the alarm log of the machine and you'll see that it's been half an hour".
+Well, that wasn't it.
+But I no longer have such discussions because my carers feel personally attacked as soon as I come up with arguments like „Look in the machine's alarm log and you'll see that it's been half an hour“.

-To be honest, I can't think of anything more to say about the fact that I have to justify myself as a patient if I want to get up "already" at eight o'clock.
-The next person who is so rude to me and doesn't even understand that he gets paid for this work can look for another patient.
+To be honest, I can't think of anything more to say about the fact that I, as a patient, have to justify getting up at eight o'clock.
+The next person who is so rude to me and doesn't even understand that they are getting paid for this work can look for another patient.

 With very few exceptions, it always comes down to the same question.
 And it is not, as I thought, what advantages I would have from the cannula.
 A better question is what disadvantages dependent on the nursing staff I would no longer have and how far I am prepared to go for this.

 Housten, we have a problem.
 As long as my speech therapist still finds me unwashed at lunchtime because smoking and drinking coffee were more important...
-As long as my visiting friends find me bathed in my own saliva because no one checks on me if I don't call out even though it's known that I can barely breathe today...
-As long as masks are put on me so listlessly that they look like the cover picture even after I ask them twice to take the mask out of my eyes?
+As long as my friends come to visit and find me bathed in my own saliva because nobody looks after me if I don't call out even though it's well known that I can hardly breathe today...
+As long as masks are put on so listlessly that they look like the cover picture even after I've asked twice to take the mask out of my eyes?
 Dude!
-A blind man with a cane can see that the mask is crooked...
+A blind man with a walking stick can see that the mask is crooked and lopsided...

 How far am I still willing to go?
 Not a millimetre.